TrishZwei/RWBYScripts/README.md

 - [ ] create an extra action reference that when chosen tells the players what they need to do \(ex: charge action \)

 ### Task Expansion Ideas:
     1. Create a dictionary of adjectives and actions to create a possible scripted narrative sequence for players to speak during play based on the choices and order above.
     2. Create a means for the party to be able to share their actions in real time so that they can be combined together.
 This may require a db, possibly Firebase.
 More research is needed on this idea.

+## Defense Threshold Tracker:
+When you exceed an attack roll by 5 or more \(in increments of 5\) you can deal additional damage and special effects to the target.
+If you exceed by a large amount \(ex: 15 over threshold\) it can be hard to keep track of all the things, especially when you start mixing tiers of damage.
+This should help players to keep track of what they need to add to their damage rolls.

+### Tasks:
+- [ ] create HTML elements showing tiers.
+This will have the options for each tier as well as the lessor type \(ex: option to use +5 bonus as a tier +10 bonus \)
+- [ ] create output that displays the effects in combination
+- [ ] create a tool tip for each type of effect to make it easy for players to choose what they want.

+## Counter Attack Reactions Tracker:
+This will show the set defensive rolls and their descriptions.
+When you exceed defending by 5 or more you have some counter attack options, and this will display that as well.
+### Tasks:
+- [ ] create HTML elements showing the 5 defensive rolls.
+This will include the character attributes that you can counter attack with.

-## Any additional ideas, please post in https://github.com/TrishZwei/RWBYScripts/issues
+Any additional ideas, please post in https://github.com/TrishZwei/RWBYScripts/issues